The School of Pharmacy offers an online Applied Drug Development capstone certificate.

 Applicants must possess the following:

-• Earned bachelor’s degree, PharmD, or equivalent
+• Bachelor's degree, PharmD or equivalent

-• Submit a maximum one-page statement of interest: Why are you interested in Applied Drug Development and what do you aim to get out of the program?
+• Statement of interest (maximum of one page): Why are you interested in Applied Drug Development and what do you aim to get out of the program?

-Application steps
+Application

 Adult Career and Special Student Services (ACSSS) is the admitting office for all University Special students.
 However, the Pharmaceutical Sciences Division at the School of Pharmacy makes the final admission decision upon review of all applicant materials.